roadsideseb/virtual-less/README.rst

 .. image:: https://secure.travis-ci.org/elbaschid/virtual-less.png
     :target: http://travis-ci.org/#!/elbaschid/virtual-less

+.. warning:: virtual-less can currently only be installed using ``install``
+    other setup commands are not supported.

 This is a small package that installs the `less`_ compiler for CSS into you virtual environment without the need of a global installation or the node package manager.
 The package is based on `python-less`_ and